firbolg/LC_ORCID/episodes/02-understand-ORCID.md

 ## QUESTIONS:

+* Do people at your institution verbally use more than one term or set of terms to refer to their place of employment, their unit or department?
 * How many variations of listing your institutional affiliation have you seen?
-* How many have you heard people use to refer to their place of employment, or their unit or department?
 * Is there a standard way of listing affiliation at your institution?